Short Stories: In the First Place …

 In the first place, it will take almost an hour to get there, he said, looking back at Jack,

-and we should take something to drink along the way …
+and it would be nice to have something to drink along the way …

 That was the first smart thing anybody had said all night.